MrSavage009/Structural-Inequality-in-the-Dutch-Student-Finance-and-Housing-System/readme.md

 The three student scenarios illustrate the mechanism in concrete terms.
 The student living with lower-class parents has a positive budget and low risk, but limited mobility.
 The student living independently on DUO with €900 rent faces a monthly deficit of €723 against the Nibud minimum budget, and no mobility at all—and their €900 rent is not the average but the non-network price.
 The student living in a parent-purchased home with rental income has abundant disposable income, no risk, and high mobility—and extracts that income from the rents paid by the students in the second scenario.

 **There is no upwards mobility for the student without parental support (a home) and without fraternity network access.
-It is the system functioning as designed to exclude those without family capital or social compliance.**
+It is the system functioning as designed — through legislation and policy brought forth from doctrine — to exclude those without family capital or social compliance.**

 This is the central finding.
 The system is not designed to enable transcendence of class position; it is designed to reproduce it.
 The student who lacks a home and lacks network access is trapped in a cycle of survival, unable to save, unable to invest, unable to build the capital that would allow them to escape.
 The student who has a home is on an escalator, accumulating assets and connections that compound over time.
 The gap between them is not a gap in effort or intelligence; it is a gap in structure.
 And that structure is enforced—economically, legally, culturally, and statistically.